Thewhey-Brian/CSTWAS/README.md

 ## Run CSTWAS

 With the formatted TWAS results, we are ready to perform the CSTWAS anslysis.

-!Note: as weights labeled in ([FUSION TWAS website](http://gusevlab.org/projects/fusion/#gtex-v8-multi-tissue-expression)), cov_matrix_GTEx_v7 uses gene symble while cov_matrix_GTEx_v8 uses Ensembl ID.
+!Note: as weights labeled in [FUSION TWAS website](http://gusevlab.org/projects/fusion/#gtex-v8-multi-tissue-expression), cov_matrix_GTEx_v7 uses gene symble while cov_matrix_GTEx_v8 uses Ensembl ID.
 Please be careful about the ID consistency for TWAS results and gene_list (if needed.)

 ### run_CSTWAS: Run CSTWAS